Help for Shoulder Pain

 You will be asked to perform shoulder range of motion and muscle strength tests.
 Where the pain is felt, both at rest and during movement of the shoulder, provides important clues as to the cause of the shoulder pain.

 The initial objective of all shoulder injuries is to relieve pain and inflammation.
 Whilst many doctors will recommend non-steroidal anti-inflammatory drugs (NSAIDs) to relieve pain and swelling, the benefit obtained by applying ice-packs can be equally, if not more beneficial.

 As your shoulder begins to heal, it is vitally important to restore range of movement, and later to improve muscle strength so as to stabilise the shoulder and help prevent further injury and aggravation.

-Your Chiropractor will be able to assist you with suitable shoulder range of motion exercises, and shoulder strengthening and rehabilitation exercises during your recovery.
+Your Chiropractor will be able to assist you with suitable shoulder range of motion exercises, shoulder strengthening and rehabilitation exercises and massage therapy during your recovery.